 STOP 3 - 904 NORTH BEDFORD DRIVE / STAR-STUDDED HOUSE

 904 Bedford Drive is one of our city’s most legendary star residences.
 This 6,000 square-foot house was built in 1924 with five bedrooms.
 It was owned by Loretta Young who rented it to Gene Kelly, Greta Garbo, and Rex Harrison.
-In later years, it was rented by Ava Gardner with Artie Shaw, Frank Sinatra, Barbra Streisand, Ringo Starr, Joe Bologna, and Rene Taylor.
-Further up and on the other side of the street are the remains of what was once Marlene Deitrich’s mansion at 913 Bedford.
+In later years, it was rented by Ava Gardner with Artie Shaw, Frank Sinatra, Barbra Streisand, Ringo Starr, and Joe Bologna with his wife, Renée Taylor.
+Further up and on the other side of the street are the remains of what was once Marlene Dietrich’s mansion at 913 Bedford.

 STOP 4 - 910 NORTH BEDFORD DRIVE / Beverly Hills Landmark #14

 On this corner, at 910 Bedford, is Beverly Hills Landmark #14.
 Called the Anthony-Kerry House, it was built in 1909 and moved here in 1923.
 It is our city’s only Greene and Greene-designed house still standing.